codecop/dependency-breaking-katas/CSharp/DependencyBreakingKatas/E/Assignment.md

 ----------------

-The system under test depends on a collaborator with database access.
-The database is not available in our test environment.
-The collaborator is a static call.
+The system under test depends on a collaborator with user interaction.
+The manual step is not suitable for our test environment.
+The collaborator is created inside the class.

 Task
 ----

-The given code creates the receipt with the calculated tax for a purchase in our online shop.
+The given code collects the necessary user confirmations during a purchase in our online shop.
 The main logic is in `Checkout`.

 * Bring `Checkout` under test.
 Make sure to cover all paths in the core logic.
 * There is an existing `CheckoutTest` with a first test case which might or might not work.
-* You cannot change `ReceiptRepository` because it is used by other teams as well.

 (This is a copied document - do not edit!)